AhamedDev/MultiViewAdapter/README.md

       // Add Section to the adapter
       adapter.addSection(listSection);

-      // Now set the adapter to the recyclerview recyclerView.setAdapter(adapter);
   }
 }
 ```

-> Creation of ItemBinders and using a ListSection might feel like overwhelming step.
-But this gives you enough flexibility to re-use the ItemBinders across your app.
-Since MultiViewAdapter can have multiple sections and itembinders these steps are needed.

-For advanced usage and features kindly take a look at sample app code.
-Also you can learn more from the extensive documentation.
-Take a look at [Wiki home](https://github.com/DevAhamed/MultiViewAdapter/wiki).

 ## Changelog
 See the project's Releases page for a list of versions with their changelog.
 [View Releases](https://github.com/DevAhamed/MultiViewAdapter/releases)<br/>